About

 Checked.

-Setting a goal I genuinely care about gives me focus and tolerance for discomfort.
-Somewhere along the way, I fell in love with the process again.
+Setting a goal I genuinely care about gave me focus and tolerance for discomfort, and somewhere along the way, I fell in love with the sport again.

 Food